Q&A: Ezra Kire, the Punk Piano Man of Morning Glory

 RY: What turned you onto the idea of incorporating piano into punk rock?
 Not a lot of bands from that genre tend to record with such an instrument.

-Ezra: “As long as I’ve been in bands and playing music, I just write the music that I hear in my head and whether it fits cover_500into a genre of music or not…that’s up for other people to decide.
+Ezra: “As long as I’ve been in bands and playing music, I just write the music that I hear in my head and whether it fits into a genre of music or not…that’s up for other people to decide.
 I feel that genres of music are things that other people choose to put onto artists so that they can categorize it, and make it easier to digest and understand.
 I write whatever is going on with me at the time.
 I write in a bubble and punk rockers happen to like [my music], so that’s fine.”

 RY: Does it help the creative process to not think about genres?
 I’m sure many artists get trapped in the ‘fans know me as this’ mentality.